Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 21 active stops operating within Manunda, with a mix of buses serving these points.
-Five routes service these stops, collectively facilitating 640 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 255 meters from the nearest stop.
+Public transport analysis indicates 21 active transport stops operating within Manunda, comprising a mix of buses.
+These stops are serviced by five individual routes, collectively providing 640 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 255 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transport at 86%, with 3% cycling.
+Vehicle ownership averages 0.8 per dwelling, below the regional average.

-Service frequency averages 91 trips per day across all routes, translating to approximately 30 weekly trips per individual stop.
+A relatively low 10.6% of residents work from home (2021 Census).
+Service frequency averages 91 trips per day across all routes, equating to approximately 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport